- Lipitor lowers “bad” cholesterol (LDL) and triglycerides, while boosting “good” cholesterol (HDL).

 Atorvastatin and anxiety:

-The prescribing information that is readily available for Lipitor has nothing about anxiety resulting from someone taking Lipitor.
+The prescribing information that is readily available for Lipitor mentions nothing about anxiety resulting from taking Lipitor.
 If you feel stressed out or having anxiety attacks while on a regimen of Lipitor, your doctor will once again be able to tell you if this is being caused by another coexisting condition, or he or she may lower your dosage of the drug.

 Lipitor and grapefruit:

-Lipitor and Vitamins:
+Lipitor and vitamins:

 According to the information that the Lipitor manufacturer provides on the package, Lipitor does not react adversely with vitamins or herbal supplements.
 Any unusual physical or mental changes should however be promptly discussed with your doctor.

-Lipitor and Memory:
+Lipitor and memory: